 Mammoth Mountain sits in the eastern Sierra and provides the best skiing and snowboarding in California, as well as this extremely fun event.
 The Mammoth Mountain Pond Skim is held annually and is enjoyable for both participants and spectators.
 People are invited each year to dress up in costume, ski down a hill, and attempt to cross a 110-foot pond.
 After the skiers have attempted the challenge, there is an award ceremony and live music.

 Have you been to any of these festivals?
-Did we include your favorite winter festival?
+Did we include your favorite festival?
 Tell us in the comments, and don't forget to like and share with your friends!